elastic/kibana/x-pack/test_utils/README.md

 #### `find(testDataSubject)`

 Pass it a `test-data-subj` and it will return an Enzyme reactWrapper of the node.
+You can provide a nested path to access the test subject by separating the parent and child with a dot (e.g. `myForm.followerIndexName`).

 ```js
 const { find } = setup();